 Osita Okagbue is a Professor of Theatre and Performance at Goldsmiths, University of London.

-Samuel Kasule is Professor in Postcolonial Theatre and Performance Studies at the University of Derby.
+Samuel Kasule is Professor in Postcolonial Theatre and Performance, University of Derby.